-If you hold your shares in a trust or brokerage account (sometimes referred to as holding shares in "street name") please note that your bank or brokerage firm has "no discretionary" voting authority with respect to Proposal One and therefore cannot vote on such proposal in the absence of your instructions.
-As a result, unless you direct your broker on how to vote your shares with respect to this proposal, your shares will remain un-voted on Proposal One.
-Proposal Two is considered a "discretionary" item, so your brokerage firm may vote in its discretion on your behalf if you do not furnish voting instructions.
+If you hold your shares in a trust or brokerage account (sometimes referred to as holding shares in "street name") please note that your bank or brokerage firm has "no discretionary" voting authority with respect to Proposals One through Five and therefore cannot vote on such proposals in the absence of your instructions.
+As a result, unless you direct your broker on how to vote your shares with respect to those proposals, your shares will remain un-voted on Proposals One, Two, Three, Four and Five.
+Proposal Six is considered a "discretionary" item, so your brokerage firm may vote in its discretion on your behalf if you do not furnish voting instructions.